wickedcodeninja/CCO-Diagrams/README.md

     ?
 Expected type: Program { Java }
     ?
 Inferred type: Program { PHP }

-## Informal Semantics
+## Semantics

 We have designed a subtyping hierarchy for our diagram language which explains the meaning we give to a diagram.
-The exact inference rules are explained in the chapter `Formal Semantics`, but basically our inference rules amount to the following observations:
+Our inference rules amount to the following observations:

  - Diagrams can be divided in two groups, those which are still compilable/executable and those who are not
  - Executing something which is executable makes the result non-executable and non-compilable (you cannot run or compile something which is already running)